mhall-simon/sdac-training/data/README.md

+# Data!!!

-In this folder are data sets for the second day of training!
+This folder contains the data sets we will need for the second day of our training.